 “Inclusion” is obviously a hot topic.

-It’s being actively discussed among Blacks in Technology.
+It’s being actively discussed among Blacks in Technology and other groups.

 Inclusion is also picking back up very slightly across the broader United States, since 2012.

 - There’s a 100% gap in unemployment by race.

 - …caused by a 100% gap in income by race.

 - …which contributes to a 68 fold (6700%) gap in wealth by race.